 Glutinous rice gives you a very filling sensation and no matter how big of an eater you are, let’s face it, no one can eat 2 to 3 large nian gao in one day (not a good idea to do so either!).
 Here’s what to do:

-3. If you are going to cook them with eggs, just proceed with the recipe below after thawing from refrigerator, no need to be reheated.
+4. If you are going to cook them with eggs, just proceed with the recipe below and no need to be reheated.

 *Recipe is written for 6-quart Instant Pot.
 Cooking time should remain the same for 8-quart size but will take longer to pressurize.
 For mini duo (3-quart), I recommend to half the recipe and use the same amount of time to cook*